dryquart/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/PageContent/Index.rst

 After the mouse cursor's shape changed to a crosshair press the left mouse button and move the content element up and down (do not relaese the mouse button).
 Doing so, you will recognise light green horizontal bars (1) showing up between the other content elements.
-This bars mark all possible positions where you can drop the content element your are currently dragging.
+These bars mark all possible positions where you can drop the content element your are currently dragging.

 .. figure:: ../../Images/T3CMS62-BE-MoveContentElements-2.png